jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Narchis Cloudbrow.md

 date modified: Tuesday, July 15th 2025, 10:39:42 am
 ---

-**Narchis Cloudbrow** is a resident of [[Cerbereburn|Cerbereburn]] who owns and operates a barn with his wife.
+**Narchis Cloudbrow** is a resident of [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] who owns and operates a barn with his wife.
 He became involved in the investigation when his prized chicken [[Mrs Cluckerson]] went missing, which later proved to be connected to the supernatural crisis affecting the town.

 ## Key Characteristics